-Unit-4: Analysis of 2D truss element: Calculations of displacement stress and strain.
-Analysis of 2D plane element, Calculation of stress, strain (10)
+Analysis of 2D truss element: Formulation of elemental stiffness matrix and load vector for 2 D element, Calculations of displacement, stress and strain, Analysis of 2D plane element, Calculation of stress, strain.

-Unit-5: Applications to Heat Transfer Problems: Variational approach, Galerikn approach, one dimensional and two dimensional steady state problems for conduction, convection and radiation, transient problems.
-(5)
+Applications to Heat Transfer Problems: Variational approach, Galerikn approach, one dimensional and two dimensional steady state problems for conduction, convection and radiation, transient problems.

-Unit-6: Standards for CAD: Need, Graphics and Computing standards, Data Exchange standards, Communications Standards (3)
+Standards for CAD: Need, Graphics and Computing standards, Data Exchange standards, Communications Standards.

 - 1. Analysis of spring element using any suitable software - 2.
 Analysis of bar element using any suitable software package - 3.
 Analysis of 2D spar truss any suitable software package - 4.
 Area meshing exercise - 5.
 Study of translators - 6.
 At least two meshing exercises based on free and mapped meshing - 7.
 Mini-project based on CAD and CAE software#. - # Any type of case study using CAD, CAE software can be considered for Mini-project.

 External oral should be based on term-work only.